Compare Rates and Save on Life Insurance

-Contingent beneficiaries on a life insurance policy will only receive a payout under certain conditions, usually if the primary beneficiary is deceased or unwilling to accept a payout.
+Contingent beneficiaries on a life insurance policy are designated to receive the policy's death benefit under specific conditions, usually if the primary beneficiary is deceased or unwilling to accept a payout.
 For example, a policyholder might list their spouse as the primary beneficiary and their children as contingent beneficiaries.
 Other close relatives, friends or organizations may also be contingent beneficiaries.

 Key Takeaways